fogsy-io/container-cli/README.md

-#ContainerCLI gives you a CLI for your docker-compose file
+# ContainerCLI: A CLI for your docker-compose file
 With container-cli you can easily transform your docker-compose.yml into a CLI tool to manage your application.
 You can use and modify this project to your needs.
 We have provided a blog post [TODO link] explaining the tool.